Winston-psvm/Graduation/README.md

 # How to use it?
 ![uml](uml.png)

-For the convenience of viewing I propose using [Swagger](http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/).
+For the convenience of viewing after run I propose using [Swagger](http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/).

 To view the Profile and Voting Controllers and to create a restaurant in the Restaurant Controller I propose authorizing as a User (Username (user@yandex.ru), Password (password)).
 In all other cases use the Admin profile (Username (admin@gmail.com), Password (admin)).